The areas of work in which we have particular expertise, experience and excellence.

 o for the mother of a child that it was agreed was beyond parental control, arguing for the Local Authority to amend their care plan to a therapeutic residential unit.

-o for a parent of a child whose mother was convicted of murdering her new partner.
+o for a father of a child whose mother was convicted of murdering her new partner.

-o on behalf of a convicted sexual offender in care proceedings.
+o acting on behalf of a convicted sexual offender.

-o for a client suffering from multiple personality disorder.
+o representing a client suffering from multiple personality disorder.

 o acting for the Guardian in proceedings involving complex arguments regarding the mother’s capacity.

 Max has a strong civil practice, advising and representing both Claimants and Defendants.

 He was published in PI Focus Magazine (October 2021) following his success in a claim made under the Montreal Convention, which governs accidents that occur in the process of travelling via air carriage.

 Max regularly advises and appears in fast-track personal injury claims, including where issues of fundamental dishonesty are raised.
 He has also represents clients in multi-track trials.
 Recent cases include: